Manufacturer: | Scratch |

 Build

 are butt-up t' t' BT-80 airframe.
-Avast!
 Recessin' t' motor mount moved t' CG as far forward as I could, when t' massive 5

 A standard BT-80 nosecone is used for a transition by removin' t' aft end and epoxyin' t' BT-60 “cargo space” t' its forward end.
+Begad!
 Arrr!
-A cargo floor be added 1.5” forward o' the BT-80 nosecone/BT-60 epoxy weld t' maintain t' BT-60s tube diameter.--Any flexin' o' t' tube here might pop t' BT-60 off o' t' BT-80 nosecone resultin' in loss o' t' payload.
+A cargo floor was added 1.5” forward o' the BT-80 nosecone/BT-60 epoxy weld t' maintain t' BT-60s tube diameter.--Any flexin' o' t' tube here might pop t' BT-60 off o' t' BT-80 nosecone resultin' in loss o' t' payload.

 A ¼ inch flat elastic shock cord is used along with a 6” X 6” Nomex parachute protector and a 24” standard parachute.